codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 In this case tasks 2A and 2B will run in parallel.
 The step name that defines the parallel phase (`my_parallel_tasks` in the example above), is completely arbitrary.

-The final order of execution will be:
+The final order of execution will be

-1. Task 1
+1. Task 1,
-1. Task 2A and Task2B at the same time
+1. Task 2A and Task2B at the same time, and
-1. Task 3
+1. Task 3.

 This is the recommended way to start using parallelism in your Codefresh pipelines and it will be enough for most scenarios that require parallelism.